TaxMate – Accurate & KRA-compliant PAYE and Net pay calculator in Kenya

 • Tier 1 – Tier 1 has a lower limit of Ksh 8, 000 hence Tier 1 contribution will be 6% of 8000 = Ksh 480

 • Tier 2 – Tier 2 is voluntary and applies to employees earning above Ksh 8,000 and capped at Ksh 72,000.
 To calculate the tier 2 contribution, we take the gross salary less the tier 1 contribution.
-In this case, it will 50000 – 8000 = 42000 and then find the 6% of 42000 which KSh 2,520.
+In this case, it will be 50000 – 8000 = 42000, and then find the 6% of 4200,0 which is KSh 2,520.

 Total Deductions